VEuPathDB/conifer/Util/lib/conifer/docs/UserManual.md

 A driving goal of Conifer to manage these individual configurations by taking in a set of variable assignments and injecting their values into templates to generate endpoint files.
-This way the application database can be defined once and Conifer will reuse the value as many times as templates demand.
+This way the application database, as one example, can be defined once and Conifer will reuse the value as many times as templates demand.

 Conifer is maintained by EuPathDB BRC to support its needs and examples in this document reflect that.
 Nevertheless the framework is flexible and is intended be adaptable for other organizations that do not deviate too far from GUS WDK conventions.
+Also, this document leans heavily towards configuring WDK-based websites as that is the primary use case and, within the GUS application family, is the one with the most complex configuration requirements.
+Nevertheless, Conifer should be adaptable for any GUS framework application.

 ### Conifer stands on the shoulders of giants